rtk-incubator/rtk-query/docs/api/createApi.md

 }
 ```

-To change it, simply provide a function that looks like:
+To change it, provide a function that looks like:

 ```ts
 transformResponse: (response) => response.some.deeply.nested.property;